Menu

 👀 On the Ground

-The morning fish market is the main event - adense, fast-moving exchange between the returning night fishermen and the women buyers who sort, price, and redistribute the catch.
+The morning fish market is the main event - a dense, fast-moving exchange between the returning night fishermen and the women buyers who sort, price, and redistribute the catch.
 The round basket boats (thuyền thúng) are the visual centrepiece: perfectly circular, made from woven bamboo sealed with resin, and rowed with a distinctive circular paddle motion unique to Vietnamese fishing tradition.
-Outside of market hours, the village is quieter but still active - boats being repaired, nets being mended, the general rhythm of a working harbour.
+Seen from a distance, the layered rows of basket boats mixed with larger fishing vessels spread across the bay is genuinely cinematic - one of those scenes that photographs well but looks even better in person.
+Outside market hours the village is quieter but still active - boats being repaired, nets being mended, the general rhythm of a working harbour.
 The cape itself offers good views back along the coastline toward the sand dunes.

 🧳 Tips

 The fishing village is most rewarding when visited early and without expectations of a curated experience.
-It is a working place, not a tourist attraction - the market is real commerce, the smells are real, and the fishermen are working rather than performing.
-Respectful photography is generally tolerated but asking before photographing individuals is worth doing.
+The sun is intense once it rises and the open harbour offers no shade - hat and sunscreen are not optional.
+The smell, the wind, the noise of the market - these are the things visitors remember most.
+It's not comfortable in the conventional sense, but that's the point.
+This is a working place, not a sanitised attraction.
 Combine the village with a sunrise on Hàm Tiến Beach for a full early-morning itinerary - both are within easy motorbike distance and the light between 5:30 and 7:30 AM is exceptional on this stretch of coast.

 Based on real traveler experiences and commonly mentioned advice from multiple visitors.

-Arrive between 5:00 and 7:00 AM to see the boats returning from the night catch and the fish market in full activity - by 9 AM most of the action is over
+Arrive between 5:00 and 7:00 AM to see the boats returning from the night catch and the fish market in full activity - by 8-9 AM most of the action is over.

-The round basket boats (thuyền thúng) are unique to central and south-central Vietnam - the village is one of the best places to photograph them in large numbers
+The round basket boats (thuyền thúng) are unique to central and south-central Vietnam - this village is one of the best places to photograph them in large numbers.

-The cape at the tip of Mũi Né gives 180-degree views of the bay - walk to the point for the best overview of the village and the boats at anchor
+The cape at the tip of Mũi Né gives 180-degree views of the bay - walk to the point for the best overview of the village and boats at anchor.

 Common questions from travelers who've visited this place.